 Once these three things have been uncovered, you can solve many problems that may be making customers reluctant to return, set up automatic recommendations for clients who have already worked with you, and predict the best set of actions should a specific interaction be realized.

-Thanks to the availability of their data, marketing to a customer who has already enjoyed their experience with you is easier and cheaper than marketing to a lead that is ‘cold.’
+Thanks to the availability of their customer data, marketing to a client who has already enjoyed their experience with you is easier and cheaper than marketing to a lead that is ‘cold.’

 8. Predictive analytics

-Predictive analytics bring together machine learning models (and sometimes artificial intelligence in general) to predict what might happen in certain situations that affect either your business or your customer.
+Predictive analytics bring together various machine learning algorithms and models (and sometimes artificial intelligence in general) to predict what might happen in certain situations that affect either your business or your customer.

 With more Internet of Things (IoT) devices than ever, there has never been so much data on which to base these predictions, and so, by extension, the predictions that are possible with the right system in place have never been more accurate.